INFORMATION COLLECTION AND USE

 SURVEYS & CONTESTS

-From time-to-time our site requests information from visitors or customers via surveys or contests.
-Participation in these surveys or contests is completely voluntary and the participant therefore has a choice whether or not to disclose this information.
-Information requested may include contact information (such as name and address), and demographic information (such as zip code and age).
+From time to time, our site requests information from visitors or customers via surveys or contests.
+Participation in these surveys or contests is completely voluntary, and the participant has a choice whether or not to disclose this information.
+Information requested may include contact information (name and address) and demographic information (zip code and age).
 Contact information will be used to notify the winners and award prizes.
 Survey information will be used for purposes of monitoring or improving the use and satisfaction of this site.

-While we use SSL encryption to protect sensitive information online, we also do everything in our power to protect user-information off-line.
-All of our users’ information, not just the sensitive information mentioned above, is restricted in our offices.
+While we use SSL encryption to protect sensitive information online, we also do everything in our power to protect user-information offline.
+Our users’ information is restricted in our offices, not just the sensitive information mentioned above.
 Only employees who need the information to perform a specific job (for example, our billing clerk or a customer service representative) are granted access to personally identifiable information.
 ALL employees are kept up-to-date on our security and privacy practices.
-Any time new policies are added, our employees are notified and/or reminded about the importance we place on privacy, and what they can do to ensure our customers’ information is protected.
+Any time new policies are added, our employees are notified and/or reminded about the importance of privacy and what they can do to protect our customers’ information.
 Finally, the servers that we store personally identifiable information on are kept in a secure environment.

-NWOL’s website and services are not intended for, nor designed to attract, individuals under the age of 18.
-NWOL does not knowingly collect personally identifiable information from any person under the age of 18.
+NETWORLD ONLINE’s website and services are not intended for, nor designed to attract, individuals under the age of 18.
+NETWORLD ONLINE does not knowingly collect personally identifiable information from any person under the age of 18.

 When paying by Credit Card, upon initial payment, you will be required to enter the CVV code for the card.
 We do NOT store this code.
 It is only asked for this once.
 The card itself is encrypted and stored for your security.

-We send all new accounts an email providing new account information.
+We send all new accounts an email providing further account information.
 Established customers will occasionally receive information on new services and/or special promotions.
-Out of respect for the privacy of our users we present the option to not receive these types of communications.
+Out of respect for the privacy of our users, we present the option not to receive these types of communications.

 CORRECTING/UPDATING/DELETING PERSONAL INFORMATION

 If a user’s personally identifiable information changes (such as your phone number or email address), or if a user no longer desires our service, we will endeavor to provide a way to correct, update or remove that user’s personal data provided to us.
-This can usually be done at the user’s Control Panel page or by submitting a support ticket.
+This can usually be done at the contact us or by submitting a support ticket.

 CUSTOMER INFORMATION AND CUSTOMER PRIVACY